 Satori Cloud

-Publish selected Confluence pages as public documentation so your team does not have to maintain the same content in two places.
+Publish selected Confluence pages as a branded, searchable documentation website so your team does not have to maintain the same content in two places.

-Built for teams who write in Confluence but need public docs that do not drift out of date.
+Built for teams who write in Confluence but need customer-facing docs that stay aligned with the source.

 That works at first, but it creates a second version of the same content.
 Over time, one page gets updated and the other gets forgotten.

-Common ways teams try to keep public docs updated
+Common ways teams try to keep docs updated

 Most teams rely on process, manual updates, or moving documentation into another platform.
 Each approach has trade-offs.